 About Me

-My research focuses on regional development in the United States.
-I am also interested in the effects of regulation and industrial policy.
+I am an economic historian at the University of Colorado, Boulder.
+My research focuses on regional development, regulation, and infrastructure in the United States.
 My curriculum vitae is available here.

 Publications